ColtonSilvaonKnoxKontor/Enscrambled/README.md

 Thread/Process revival

-# Where is the source?
+# Warning

-This program has the potential to destroy Linux systems so I decided not to upload it.
+This program can alter or delete all files without notice; or even worse, it can destroy the entire root files and essential system binaries.
+I do not have responsibility for any damages you have done.